stackhpc/terraform-kayobe-multinode/README.rst

        interface: public
    EOF

-Export environment variables to use the correct cloud and provide a password:
+Export environment variables to use the correct cloud and provide a password (you shouldn't do this if you have sourced the openrc file):

 .. code-block:: console